 For Sarah Bristol is quite unique as a city in terms of responding to particular issues and hopefully if the Zero Tolerance initiative is taken up by more people in the city it will also become one of the causes that local people champion.
 “Bristol is a city that overall is different to all the other cities in the UK, in my view… People stand up for their rights here, if people aren’t happy they will protest and I think that is a good thing actually.
 And people have a voice… whether you have adopted Bristol or you are Bristolian from birth, [people] can speak their minds and I think that is a great thing.
 So the reason that here at the Bristol Post and I personally am part of [Bristol Zero Tolerance], is that I know that will happen with this issue, everyone gets together and believes in it.
 Because that is what Bristol people do – they make things happen… So with the Zero Tolerance pledge and initiative, the reason why we are a part of it, is because I believe that we can make it happen, because Bristol is a city that makes things happen…. and mainly succeeds… It’s just getting more people involved and making them aware and talking about it.
 And it’s not like anything else we have done before and it is a challenging subject, it’s a behavioural and cultural change, but I think that the city can get behind that.”

-About 100 people work for Trinity Mirror plc in Bristol with another 300 people across the region.
+About 100 people work for Bristol News and Media in Bristol with another 300 people across the region.
 This includes specialist journalists who report on different issues because they have a better understanding of these.
 For example, stories about gender-based violence usually fall under the specialisms of crime, health or community, depending on the type of story, and so the relevant journalists will pick these up.

 As Sarah notes “in the past we have done some significant stories which prompted [our involvement in Bristol Zero Tolerance] really that were Bristol related… The one thing that I am confident of with the Bristol Post is that we humanize it with people’s real stories.
 So I can’t say that every day we are covering these issues but we do as and when it is relevant and [want] to humanize that story so that it is a personal story… We don’t have to keep writing about it on a regular basis but we have to do it in a very sensitive way.”